-Students who have been suspended from Saint Martin's University for poor academic performance may appeal or seek reinstatement from the University's Graduate Council.
-Details regarding the procedure to be followed are available in the Office of the Vice President for Academic Affairs.
+Students who have been suspended from Saint Martin's University for poor academic performance may appeal or seek reinstatement by writing to the Provost who consults with the Graduate Council in determining readmission.
+Details regarding the procedure to be followed are available in the Office of the Provost and Provost.

-Students who have been dismissed from Saint Martin's University for conduct or behavior may seek reinstatement from the Office of the Dean of Students.
+Students who have been dismissed from Saint Martin's University for conduct or behavior may not seek reinstatement, except in exceptional circumstances.
 Details regarding the procedure to appeal for reinstatement after conduct-related dismissal are available in the Office of the Dean of Students.